apache-hb/cthulhu/data/docs/contrib.md

   - To aid porting to systems that may not have a big ecosystem
   - We should never rely on an older version of cthulhu, the version - 1 problem is not a fun one.

-- All platform specific code must go in the @ref OS module
+- All platform specific code must go in the @ref os module

 - Forward declare all types where possible rather than including headers
   - This makes renaming types harder but reduces build times significantly